Ricks0ne/t3rn/README.md

 •  projects can easily collaborate by sharing and re-using the business logic
 •  developers can contribute code for free or expect remuneration per usage.
 This opens up a way for developers of earning money for writing the Open Source code.

-Smart contracts can be written in familiar languages like !ink, Solidity, WebAssembly.
+Smart contracts can be written in familiar languages like ink!, Solidity, WebAssembly.
 Existent smart contracts can be uploaded as they are, no rewriting required.

 [Learn more about writing composable contracts in our SDK.](./client/packages/sdk)